-So, when your webinar is over, make sure you encourage your attendees to perform another action with clear Calls to Action.
-Whether it’s signing up to a product demo or downloading an asset, they should have something else to do.
+So, when your webinar is over, make sure you encourage your attendees to perform another action with clear Calls-to-Action.
+Whether it’s signing up to a product demo (see below) or downloading an asset, they should have something else to do.
 You may also want to include a post-event survey in your event planning.

 Engagement doesn’t stop when the webinar ends.
-Providing your audience with actions to perform after the presentation keeps them on their journey, hopefully on their way to becoming a customer.
+Providing your audience with actions to perform after the webinar presentation keeps them on their journey - hopefully on their way to becoming a customer.

-Registration to attendee conversion rate is around 40%.
-That means you have a huge number of people who were interested in the topic, but maybe couldn’t make it on the day or forgot.
-They are still potential attendees.
+Registration to attendee conversion rate is around 40%, which means you have a huge number of people who were interested in the topic, but maybe couldn’t make it on the day or forgot.
+However, these people are still potential attendees.

 The thing to keep in mind when engaging your attendees (and registrants) is to be straightforward and give them the opportunity to participate.
-Whether that’s through asking a question, taking a poll, or downloading some marketing assets, the more engaged they are the more likely they are to be turned into a customer.
+Whether that’s by asking a question, doing a poll, or downloading some marketing assets, the more engaged they are, the more likely they are to be turned into a customer.